A Place for Mom

 “Adult kids or family caregivers often don’t notice something and think their parent is OK,” Branshaw says.

-2. Does your loved one become agitated or combative?
+2. Is your loved one showing signs of agitation or aggression?

 “Often, patients will get agitated or defensive in the office when we start to have the conversation about dementia — that’s a sign in itself,” Branshaw says.